Recipes | About | Contact | Newsletter

 Crackled Duck with Cherry Sauce

-While on holiday in England a couple years ago, I was at a Chinese restaurant in the Midlands and realized that, on the whole, we don't eat a hell of a lot of duck here in the States, which is a crying shame.
+While on holiday in Scotland in 2003, I was at a Chinese restaurant nearby Loch Lomond, and realized that, on the whole, we don't eat a hell of a lot of duck here in the States, which is a crying shame.

 This recipe is pretty straightforward, and can either be prepared as dinner for two, or as an appetizer for about 6 to 8.